ProJensen/Microsoft-365-Lab/Lab01-New-User-Onboarding/README.md

 - User needs additional setup guidance

 ## What I Learned
-This lab helped me understand that onboarding in Microsoft 365 is a structured administrative process rather than a single task.
+This lab helped me understand that onboarding in Microsoft 365 involves more than creating a user account and assigning a license.

-I learned how user creation, licensing, group membership, and MFA work together to prepare a secure and functional account for a new employee.
-I also practiced documenting an IT workflow in a way that is clear and useful for support or admin-related roles.
+I learned how account creation, licensing, group membership, and authentication setup work together as part of a secure onboarding workflow.
+I also verified the process from the end-user side by testing the first sign-in experience with Temporary Access Pass (TAP) and Microsoft Authenticator registration.